 tetanus booster shot

-- Amputation of all or part of the affected body part in severe cases
+- Surgery—in severe cases, amputation of all or part of the affected body part may be necessary

 Dress properly when going outside in cold weather: